Ayaz Kala, a mud-brick fortress on the fringe of the Qyzylqum Desert in Qaraqalpaqstan, isn’t a particularly easy place to reach.

 Ayaz Kala is located in Ellikala province, approximately 23 kilometres from the town of Bo’ston, in the autonomous Republic of Qaraqalpaqstan (located within western Uzbekistan).
 There is a yurt camp set up at the site for tourist accommodation.
 Staying here is highly recommended.

-There is no public transport available to reach Ayaz Kala.
-A private transfer is the best option.
+There is no public transport solution.
+A private transfer is the best way to get here.
 This can be organised from Hotel Jipek Joli in Nukus, or Meros B&B in Khiva.
 More transport info here.

 UNESCO has produced a useful and informative handbook on the kalas of Khorezm, called The Golden Ring of Khorezm.
 It can be downloaded here.